XTC-02: Firepower

 The vehicle’s primary armament is a self-stabilizing fire control system mounting a 12.7 mm NSV and a 7.62 mm PKT, which are both locally manufactured by Z111 Factory.
-It can can track targets, and fire while moving, day and night.
+It can track targets, and fire while moving, day and night.
 A dedicated electro-optical sighting unit beneath the gun cluster supports all aiming and firing functions (day/night channels, ranging, etc.).
 Elevation range of the turret is −13° to +65°, full 360° turret traverse with capable of target tracking at vehicle speeds up to 30 km/h, and accurate fire on the move up to 20 km/h.
 If the system malfunctions, the turret can be operated manually.
 The turret also incorporates eight smoke-grenade launchers for screening.

 In addition, soldiers in the troop compartment can use assault rifles and general-purpose machine guns to fire outwards through the battlements on both sides of the vehicle via firing ports.